Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

-Wildfires can happen almost anywhere in the country, and can be started by anything from a lightning bolt to a carelessly tossed cigarette.
-Taking these simple steps to prepare can help reduce the risk of pricey property damage and keep the residents of your residential, multifamily or community safe.
+But wildfires can happen almost anywhere in the country and can started with anything from a lightning bolt to a carelessly tossed cigarette.
+Taking these simple steps to prepare can help reduce the risk of pricey property damage and, more importantly, keep your residents safe.

 Keep an Eye on Air Quality